slbailey/Retrovue/docs/domain/Enricher.md

 Enrichers must tolerate being skipped.
 The system is allowed to run zero enrichers.

+## Production Safety Philosophy

+Enricher removal is governed by a harm-prevention philosophy rather than static categories.
+The system prevents removal of enrichers that would cause harm to running or future operations.

+**Harm Definition:**
+- Breaking an active process
+- Violating an operational expectation
+- Leaving the system in an invalid state

+**Safety Criteria:**
+1. **Active Usage**: Enricher is currently in use by an active ingest or playout operation
+2. **Explicit Protection**: Enricher is marked as `protected_from_removal = true`

+**Environment Behavior:**
+- **Production**: Strict safety checks enforced, `--force` cannot override safeguards
+- **Non-Production**: Permissive behavior, no safety checks applied

+**Historical Usage**: Past usage is not considered harmful unless the enricher is explicitly protected from removal.

 ## Enrichment Parameters

 Enrichers require specific parameters to perform their enrichment tasks.
 These parameters vary by enricher type and implementation: